-Pupils will be actively encouraged to take responsibility for their own safety and also that of others.

-- All PE resources will only be used if they are considered safe and this will be up to the adult teaching to check. - Class teachers must be aware of safe practice when using equipment. - Any accidents will be recorded in accordance with the school's Health and Safety policy. - The school ensures all gymnastics equipment is checked annually and risk assessments are completed. - Advise the children of the correct procedures for handling equipment and supervise work with Physical Education equipment at all times. - Remove all jewellery (staff and children).
+- Pupils will be actively encouraged to take responsibility for their own safety and also that of others. - All PE resources will only be used if they are considered safe and this will be up to the adult teaching to check. - Class teachers must be aware of safe practice when using equipment. - Any accidents will be recorded in accordance with the school's Health and Safety policy. - Teachers to act as role models who demonstrate their good practice with regard to footwear or bare feet, jewellery and suitable clothing (P.E uniform shirt and sweatshirt provided.) - The school ensures all gymnastics equipment is checked annually and risk assessments are completed. - Advise the children of the correct procedures for handling equipment and supervise work with Physical Education equipment at all times. - Remove all jewellery (staff and children).
 Parents must sign an earring disclosure slip for their child to wear earrings in PE. - If an item of jewellery cannot be removed e.g. on religious grounds or medical reasons, then the item should be protected with tape, padding or a wristband.
-If the situation cannot be made safe, the pupil concerned should not actively participate. - Long hair must be tied back or if this is not possible, children must wear a material headband. - Pupils and teachers should have bare feet for dance and gymnastics where practical.
+If the situation cannot be made safe, the pupil concerned should not actively participate.

+- Long hair must be tied back or if this is not possible, children must wear a material headband. - Pupils and teachers should have bare feet for dance and gymnastics where practical.
 Where necessary only pumps and not trainers should be worn. - Verrucas must be covered with a plaster if barefoot in the hall. - The use of any apparatus in gymnastics should be to progress and extend the existing skills of the pupils.
-Apparatus should only be introduced when children have developed the necessary skills to an appropriate standard on the floor. - If the class is new to apparatus there should be a height restriction until they are confident.
+Apparatus should only be introduced when children have developed the necessary skills to an appropriate standard on the floor. - If the class is new to apparatus, there should be a height restriction until they are confident.
 A child should initially go no further than would give them a fall of more than 1 metre. - Children should be taught to land safely, with control and this should be reinforced constantly. - The placing of mats is very important.
 They should be used for safe landings and descent and not placed to cushion falls and create expectations of falling.
 It is better to arrange the apparatus and the demands on the child so that there is a high expectation of safe performance. - In the event of a fire, children will leave the hall through the back of the hall and not stop to collect their shoes or personal belongings. - An injured child should never be moved.
 All serious accidents should be reported to the office in accordance with the school's Health and Safety policy. - The First Aid Box is located in the cupboard at the back of the hall. - All staff should be aware of children with specific health/medical problems and allergies.